 How Bail Applications Are Handled in the Supreme Court: What to Expect

 Bail is the release from custody of a person charged with an offence, on the person’s signed undertaking that they will appear in court to answer the charge.
-It is a fundamentally important aspect of the criminal justice system, for a grant of bail permits an accused to await the hearing of the charge whilst living in the community, or some form of treatment facility such as a rehabilitation centre.
+It is a fundamentally important aspect of the criminal justice system, as a grant of bail permits an accused to await the hearing of the charge whilst living in the community, or in a treatment facility such as a rehabilitation centre.
 A grant of bail commonly involves specific conditions that an accused must comply with.

 In Victoria, only the Supreme Court may grant bail to a person accused of certain offences such as treason and, other than in very limited circumstances, murder.